Save Saskatchewan's Hearing Aid Plan

 Thank you for taking the time to read this.
 Please support this petition and leave your own stories in the comments.

-Dave Schleede needs your help with “Save Saskatchewan's Hearing Aid Plan from Sask Party's budget cuts!”.
-Join Dave and 473 supporters today.
+David Schleede needs your help with “Save Saskatchewan's Hearing Aid Plan from Sask Party's budget cuts!”.
+Join David and 473 supporters today.